Fire safety in high rise residential apartment buildings: Aviva’s role and our customers

 Neither Aviva Plc nor Aviva Investors own the Fund or its buildings which are instead owned by UK company pension schemes for the ultimate benefit of some 350,000 individual retirees and pension savers.

-As a responsible building owner:
+As a responsible building owner, the Fund:

-• The Fund will have regard to the Act with its focus on managing building safety risks arising from fire spread or structural collapse in buildings of five or more storeys or 11m or higher and prescribing when leaseholders may be asked to contribute towards the cost of addressing such risks (known as the ‘leaseholder protections’).
-The Act came into force on 28 June 2022 and the Fund will take full account of the various provisions of the Act and all supporting secondary legislation as they are introduced and relate to its buildings.
+• observes the requirements of the Building Safety Act 2022 which focuses on managing building safety risks rising from fire spread or structural collapse in buildings of five storeys or 11m or more and specifies if and when leaseholders may be asked to contribute towards the cost of addressing such risks (known as the ‘leaseholder protections’).

-This web page is updated periodically to reflect current developments.
+This web page is periodically updated.